qbit/snap/README.md

 * Store config options in an rc file.
 * Smarts about virtualized hardware.
 * Auto # cpu detection.
+* Auto detection of arch type for arm: OMAP, IMX.

 Usage
 =====